 Vaginal dryness is a symptom that is particularly prevalent during perimenopause due to drastic alterations in a woman's hormone levels.
-In order to recover a sense of femininity and sexual pleasure without the help of pharmaceuticals, women often seek out natural solutions, vitamins being one of them.
+In order to recover a sense of femininity and sexual pleasure without the help of pharmaceuticals, women often seek out natural solutions, vitamins to increase female lubrication being one of them.

 Vitamin E is arguably the most effective vitamin for countering the effects of vaginal dryness due to hormone imbalances during menopause.
-While it is available as supplements, found in foods, or added to vaginal moisturizers for immediate relief, women are encouraged to apply vitamin E for vaginal dryness straight from a gel capsule into the vaginal cavity.
-Scientific studies have also found vitamin E suppositories to be successful in treatment efforts.2
+While it is available as supplements, found in foods, or added to vaginal moisturizers for immediate relief, women are encouraged to apply vitamin E for vaginal dryness straight from a gel capsule into the vaginal cavity.1 Scientific studies have also found vitamin E suppositories to be successful in treatment efforts.2

-Vitamin D has been scientifically studied to improve vaginal atrophy and pH levels in women suffering from vaginal dryness due to menopause.
-Find the D vitamin to increase female lubrication in foods such as fatty fish, liver, cheese, eggs, and fortified cereals, juices, dairy products, and more.
+Vitamin D has been scientifically studied to improve vaginal atrophy and pH levels in women suffering from vaginal dryness due to menopause.3 Find the D vitamin to increase female lubrication in foods such as fatty fish, liver, cheese, eggs, and fortified cereals, juices, dairy products, and more.

-Even though boosting the presence of vitamins E, D, and A in your diet and lifestyle habits is an easy way of combating vaginal dryness, the best approach to address the symptom for permanent relief while also minimizing the impact of other menopause symptoms you may be experiencing is by pursuing treatment for the hormonal imbalance at fault.
+Besides the aforementioned vitamins, women can also find relief in various natural oils for vaginal dryness, such as coconut oil.
+However, the best approach to address the symptom for permanent relief while also minimizing the impact of other menopause symptoms you may be experiencing is by pursuing treatment for the hormonal imbalance at fault.
 Click on the following link to learn more about natural and effective vaginal dryness treatments for long-term alleviation and ultimate vaginal comfort.

-- Emamverdikhan, A.P. et al. (2016).
+- Iranian Journal of Nursing and Midwifery Research.
+(2016).
 A survey of the therapeutic effects of Vitamin E suppositories on vaginal atrophy in postmenopausal women.
-Iranian Journal of Nursing and Midwifery Research, 21(5), 475-481. doi: 10.4103/1735-9066.193393
+Retrieved February 24, 2020 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5114791/

-- Palace, V.P. et al. (1999).
+- Free Radical Biology & Medicine.
+(1999).
 Antioxidant potentials of vitamin A and carotenoids and their relevance to heart disease.
-Free Radical Biology & Medicine, 26(5-6), 746-761.
-Retrieved June 12, 2019, from http://www.ncbi.nlm.nih.gov/pubmed/10218665
+Retrieved February 24, 2020 from https://www.ncbi.nlm.nih.gov/pubmed/10218665